akydd/emulator/README.md

 The processor only performs arithmetic operations on values in the data registers, while address registers are used to hold addresses so that data value can be reference indirectly.

+There is also a compiler that translates a fictional assembly language into byte code. test.asm is sample assembly language file.

 ### Cycles